gat786/android-notes/MAD-UNIT-1.md

     - Sample source code
     - Tutorials for the Android OS
   - Every time Google releases a new version of Android, a corresponding SDK is also released.
-  - To be able to write programs with the latest features, developers must download and install each version’s SDK for the particular phone.
+  - To be able to write programs with the latest features, developers must download and install each versionï¿½s SDK for the particular phone.
   - The development platforms that are compatible with SDK include operating systems like Windows (XP or later), Linux (any recent Linux distribution) and Mac OS X (10.4.9 or later).
 The components of Android SDK can be downloaded separately.
 ##ADB: